Introduction

 Organization unit sets

-Basically, we can simply create an OU set called 'Global stores' - or whatever name you'd prefer - and throw in all of our store organization units.
-You can create any set you like, and stores can be part of multiple sets, but this would warrant some caution since this can cause some duplicate configuration issues.
+You can create any set you like, and any organization unit can be part of multiple sets, but this warrants a caution since this can cause some contradicting configuration issues.